XeanutsP/XeanutsP/README.md

 # Current ongoing projects.

+## xeanutsp.github.io

+that's just my old poster posted online as a whole page.
+Even you can just visit it... [here](xeanutsp.github.io)

 ## Saurus

 an future of profile website with spinning dinosaurs (missing dinosaur due to cage broken)